Guo Wengui: Other controversies

-Criminal convictions
+Criminal convictions in the United States

-Guo was arrested on March 15, 2023, in New York by federal authorities, for conspiracy to defraud his online followers out of more than $1 billion.
+Guo was arrested on March 15, 2023, in New York by FBI for conspiracy to defraud his online followers out of more than $1 billion.
+He faced 12 criminal charges, including securities and wire fraud, racketeering, and money laundering.
 These included $452 million in unregistered offering and $150 million in loans for GTV, in addition to $250 million for membership programmes and $262 million for the Himalaya Exchange cryptocurrency project.
-He faced 12 criminal charges, including securities and wire fraud, racketeering, and money laundering.
-Guo pled not guilty to all 12 charges and was jailed awaiting trial.
-On July 16, 2024, after a trial which lasted seven weeks in a Manhattan federal courthouse, Wengui was convicted of defrauding investors and supporters of around $1 billion.
-He was found guilty on nine of the twelve criminal counts, including securities and wire fraud, racketeering, and money laundering.
-He also faces, potentially, deportation to China where he is wanted on additional criminal charges.
+Prosecutors stated that funds raised from investors and supporters were used to finance Guo's "lavish lifestyle", including a 50,000 square foot mansion, a $1 million Lamborghini and a $37 million yacht.
+Guo denied the allegations, stating that the funds were used for his political activism.

-His sentencing is scheduled for November 19, 2024.
+On July 16, 2024, after a trial which lasted seven weeks, a jury in the Southern District of New York found Guo guilty on nine of 12 charges, including securities and wire fraud, racketeering, and money laundering.
+On June 29, 2026, he was sentenced to 30 years in prison by Judge Analisa Torres, who stated that Guo had “preyed on people seeking to bring democracy to China,” causing them “substantial financial and emotional harm.”